Allied (soundtrack)

 Allied (Music from the Motion Picture) is the soundtrack to the 2016 film of the same name directed by Robert Zemeckis.
 The film was composed by Zemeckis' frequent collaborator Alan Silvestri in his 16th film together, ever since their collaboration with Romancing the Stone (1984).
-The album consisted 13 tracks from Silvestri's score released by Sony Classical Records on November 11, 2016.
+The album consisted of 13 tracks from Silvestri's score released by Sony Classical Records on November 11, 2016.

 Development

 Silvestri recorded the score at the Abbey Road Studios in London, after filming was wrapped and post-production subsequently began, where he saw the first rough cut of the film.
 He spent several weeks for researching the approach needed.
 For the opening, where Pitt parachutes into North African desert, he gave a musical cue from piano, bassoon and flute, with the desert accompanied unusual percussion to give a "sense of exotic piece".
-The composer searched for "point of access" in the scene where Pitt questions about his wife, named "C’est la guerre" that inspired a delicate theme for the family.
-He said "I started to think of that as an anthemic piece of music that somehow addresses the paradox of what we’re seeing.
-You’re seeing the most beautiful event known to man taking place, this birth of a new life, in the midst of the most horrible things known to man: death, destruction, brutality.
+The composer searched for "point of access" in the scene where Pitt questions about his wife, named "C'est la guerre" that inspired a delicate theme for the family.
+He said "I started to think of that as an anthemic piece of music that somehow addresses the paradox of what we're seeing.
+You're seeing the most beautiful event known to man taking place, this birth of a new life, in the midst of the most horrible things known to man: death, destruction, brutality.

 Silvestri did not allude to the period in the score, as "it was not an action score on any level" and while the film is about war, he did not need to play this as a World War II film.
 He augmented the 80-piece orchestra with electronic music throughout the film and reflected the period through newly recorded versions of 1940s classical songs played with gusto by London big bands.
 The team decided against licensing the master recordings of the original songs because of "the recording technology of the day".
 Silvestri added "Our perception of the sound of these is sometimes different than the reality".